How to configure a CI/CD Deployment service#

 In this example we will use Travis CI as an example, though Circle CI, Jenkins and other services will work just as well, and the principles are the same.

-For Travis, this means activating the project in your Travis account settings (https://travis-ci.org/account/repositories).
+For Travis, this means activating the application in your Travis account settings (https://travis-ci.org/account/repositories).

-.travis.yml file, which depending on the project might look something like:
+.travis.yml file, which depending on the application might look something like:

 language: python python: - 3.5 sudo: false install: - pip install isort flake8 script: - flake8 --max-line-length=200